A Survey of Confidence Estimation and Calibration in Large Language Models: Appendix

 \subsubsection{In-Training Calibration}

-\paragraph{Novel loss functions} Many studies considered the \textit{cross-entropy} (CE) loss to be one of the causes leading to model miscalibration~\cite{mukhoti2020calibrating,kim2023bag}. \citet{mukhoti2020calibrating} demonstrated that \emph{focal loss}~\cite{lin2017focal}, designed to give more importance to hard-to-classify examples and to down-weight the easy-to-classify examples, can improve the calibration of neural networks.
+Research indicates that model generalization methods can be used for calibration~\cite{kim2023bag}, and calibration methods can enhance model performance, particularly in out-of-domain generation~\cite{desai2020calibration}. \paragraph{Novel loss functions} Many studies considered the \textit{cross-entropy} (CE) loss to be one of the causes leading to model miscalibration~\cite{mukhoti2020calibrating,kim2023bag}. \citet{mukhoti2020calibrating} demonstrated that \emph{focal loss}~\cite{lin2017focal}, designed to give more importance to hard-to-classify examples and to down-weight the easy-to-classify examples, can improve the calibration of neural networks.
 The \emph{correctness ranking loss} (CRL; \citealt{moon2020confidence}) calibrated models by penalizing incorrect rankings within the same batch and by using the difference in proportions as the margin to differentiate sample confidence.
 Besides, \emph{entropy regularization loss} (ERL; \citealt{pereyra2017regularizing}) and \emph{label smoothing} (LS; \citealt{szegedy2016rethinking}) were introduced to discourage overly confident output distributions.

 \paragraph{Data augmentation} involves creating new training examples by applying various transformations or perturbations to the original data.
 It has been widely used for calibration of discriminative LMs by alleviating the issue of over-confidence, such as MixUp~\cite{zhang2017mixup}, EDA~\cite{wei2019eda}, Manifold-MixUp~\cite{verma2019manifold}, MIMO~\cite{mimo2021} and AUM-guided MixUp~\cite{park2022calibration}.